Introduction

 The draft of the still unpublished

-seventh article, in my Christian
+seventh article in this website's Christian

-Evidences series, includes a section, “Important Note on the
+Evidences series includes a section, “Important Note on the

 At this juncture, an